opisano/opisano.github.io/_posts/2025-04-29-unicode-intro.markdown

  * It doesn't have endianness issue, since every code unit is one byte.
  * Most of the C library such as `strlen()` are compatible with it.

-It has also disadvantages for languages that don't use the latin alphabet.
-For instance in Japanese, the same text can occupy more space in UTF-8 than in UTF-16.

 To encode a code point into UTF-8, count how many bits are needed to represent the code point, and use the pattern described below

 | Bits needed   | Binary representation                      |